Claude Connectors Tutorial: Build and Deploy a Connector to Claude

 Why does Claude need a pre-built bundle instead of Vite HMR?

-Claude's iframe sandbox blocks HTTP script sources, so it cannot load from a local Vite dev server. sunpeak detects Claude's user-agent and automatically serves the pre-built production bundle.
-When you save a file, sunpeak auto-rebuilds and notifies Claude to re-fetch the resource.
-The local simulator works with HMR for both hosts.
+Claude's iframe sandbox blocks HTTP script sources, so it cannot load from a local Vite dev server.
+Your framework needs to detect Claude's user-agent and serve a pre-built production bundle instead.
+On file changes, the server sends a notifications/resources/list_changed notification so Claude re-fetches the resource.

 What are the requirements for the Claude Connectors Directory?